rezer0dai/rezer0dai.github.io/_posts/2021-12-27-biug-bounties.md

 - Turn Off Hyper-V vulns, one was for s3video, the second was mentioned as last of three highlighted at this post CVE-2021-28314. considered to be Tier-3 aka 10x lower bounty - until proven exploitability, as in general unsure if exploitable :( Actually, I agree on that one, at least for Tier-2, for Tier-1 seems less challenging to make working exploit-poc, but that I will play with once I got that kind of bug :)

 What can be learned from this?
-I guess first most obvious is that my greed grows exponentially :) Secondly, the bounty program, at least MSFT one, evolves over time.
+I guess first most obvious is that my greed grows exponentially :) Secondly, the bounty program, at least the MSFT one, evolves over time.
 Third, as it may seem sometimes unfair, based on your results can be set new standards which will benefit to others but will not be backported to your past cases (Note that I am attributing to myself here too much, that is imho my normal habit, while actually, I bet it was a coincidence and "unfortunate" timing from my side at least at most mentioned cases), and that is part of the game too.

 ## Out of Scope : Oo(p)S